tritantran04/Predict-Viet-Nam-House-Price/README.md

 ## Overview

 The goal is to estimate the selling price of a property based on its physical attributes and location.
-Raw listing data alone has weak predictive power for price, so the project augments it with external socio-economic data (population, population density, geographic region) to capture location-driven price effects.
+Raw data has weak predictive power for price, so the project augments it with external socio-economic data (population, population density, geographic region) to capture location-driven price effects.

 Pipeline: